Cost of Living | Money | New Parent | Your Journey

 Newlife Foundation

 Newlife charity provides grants and loans for essential equipment, including beds, buggies, wheelchairs, and seating systems.
 Applications are open for children with a disability who are aged 18 or under.
-You should call Newlife to speak to their nurse helpline before starting an application.
+You should call Newlife on 0800 902 0095 to speak to their nurse helpline before starting an application.

 Find further information and apply here.